-- Liability coverage if you are at fault for another person’s injuries or property damage
+- Liability coverage: This policy is for coverage if you are at fault for another person’s injuries or property damage.

-- Comprehensive coverage for storm or other “non-collision” damage to the yacht
+- Comprehensive coverage: This is for storm or other “non-collision” damage to the yacht.

-- Collision coverage to pay for loss or damage due to an accident
+- Collision coverage: This is to pay for loss or damage due to an accident.

 There are other types of coverage and options for increasing the amount of coverage as well.
 For example, some of the additional coverage you could consider might be: